A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 The \textit{Collab-MT-BT} strategy was also evaluated with a collaborative assembly job in a flexible production line scenario, consisting of a proof-of-concept table assembly.
-With this setup, three main experiments are performed: i) the evaluation of the effectiveness of the architecture with AR interface with respect to the same task executed manually without AR interface (\autoref{sssec:exp_hrc_ar}) ; ii) a comparison of the allocation results using task performance-based and human stress-based metrics (\autoref{sssec:exp_metrics}); and iii) a usability testing through a multi-subject evaluation (\autoref{sssec:exp_user_study}).
+With this setup, three main experiments are performed: i) the evaluation of the effectiveness of the architecture with AR interface with respect to the same action executed manually without AR interface (\autoref{sssec:exp_hrc_ar}) ; ii) a comparison of the allocation results using performance-based and human stress-based metrics (\autoref{sssec:exp_metrics}); and iii) usability testing through a multi-subject evaluation (\autoref{sssec:exp_user_study}).
+Note that the system was tested with three modes (H, H+AR, HRC+AR) by 25 subjects, while HRC+AR with a stress-based strategy was tested by only one of the 25 subjects.
+In particular, in the first two experiments, the results compare only one execution.